 We provide assistance to clients who wish to directly participate in shareholder initiatives.
 We invite clients to co-file shareholder resolutions filed by Boston Trust Walden as well as other investors.

 We help faith-based investors translate their ESG priorities into tailored investment portfolios.
 Read more about how we serve faith-based clients.

-Many of our clients have asked us to exclude fossil fuel companies from their portfolios.
-We understand the priorities of those who have signed the Divest-Invest Pledge and have two decades of experience managing portfolios without exposure to coal, natural gas, and oil.
+Many of our clients ask us to exclude fossil fuel companies from their portfolios.
+We understand the priorities of those who have signed the Divest-Invest Pledge and have over two decades of experience managing “fossil fuel free” portfolios.

 We work with clients to develop and incorporate their responsible investing criteria into their Investment Policy Statements.

 Clients may direct us to invest in community development institutions, banks, and credit unions that support economic development and affordable housing.